 Jerry is a founding member of NEYT, and was part of NEYT's first board.
 He has been involved in just about every NEYT production since the premiere show, as either lighting designer or as a mentor to lighting design students.
 For 26 years he was the Lighting Director for the Fine Arts Center at the University of Massachusettes at Amherst and he has designed shows throughout the region.

 Jonny Flood grew up in Northern Vermont, and came to the world of theater and education through Peter Gould's Get Thee To the Funnery camp in Craftsbury at the age of 12.
 The value of this program led Jonny to pursue his degree in English Education at Boston University, where he taught in the public schools of Roxbury and Jamaica Plain.
 After graduation, he left Boston to become one of the developers of NEYT's theater program at the Gifft Hill School on St. John, USVI.
-In his current role as NEYT's Education Director, Jonny oversees the Town Schools Theater partnership with local elementary schools, the growing collaboration with Oak Meadow and the general homeschool community, and the future educational ambitions of NEYT as an organization.
+NEYT's Education Director from 2016-2018, Jonny helped build the the Town Schools Theater's partnership with local elementary schools and the local homeschool community.
+He continues his work with NEYT as visiting faculty.

 Katrina graduated from the University of Massachusetts with a BA in Theater and promptly moved to Los Angeles where she completed the 2 year actor's training program with Sanford Meisner.
 She then enjoyed a brief but successful career acting and modeling in LA, after which she worked for Walt Disney Studios and Warner Bros.
 Entertainment.
 She relocated to this area in 2009 after the birth of her two children and has been actively involved in local theater ever since, most recently at Next Stage Arts with the Apron Theater Company in such productions as "August Osage County" and "What Rhymes With America".